Planet of Dinosaurs

-Planet of Dinosaurs is a 1977 science fiction film.
+Planet of Dinosaurs is a 1977 American science fiction film produced and directed by James K. Shea.
 Set in an unspecified future, the film follows the journey of Captain Lee and his crew after they crash land on a planet with similar life conditions as Earth, but millions of years behind in time.
 Encountering a wide variety of dangerous dinosaurs, the crew decides that its best chance for survival lies on finding higher ground and setting up a defensive perimeter on a higher plateau for refuge to wait for when (or if) their rescuers arrive.
 They soon encounter a deadly Tyrannosaurus and must figure out a way to defeat the creature and survive on the planet.

-The film's director, James K. Shea, instructed most of the budget to be spent on the special effects for the film, which included an array of award-winning stop motion dinosaurs, leaving little money for props or even to pay the main actors.
+Shea instructed most of the budget to be spent on the special effects, which included an array of award-winning stop motion dinosaurs, leaving little money for props or even to pay the main actors.
 James Whitworth and Max Thayer had the most film experience of the actors.
-Modern reviews have generally been negative, although there is agreement that the stop motion dinosaurs were the most notable and enjoyable aspect of the film.
+Modern reviews have generally been negative, although there is agreement that the stop-motion dinosaurs were the most notable and enjoyable aspect.

 Plot

-After a mechanical failure aboard the spaceship Odyssey, Captain Lee Norsythe (Louie Lawless) is forced to crash land on a planet with atmosphere and conditions much like that of Earth, although it is many light-years away.
-As the ship sinks into the lake that it landed in, communications officer Cindy (Mary Appleseth) realizes that she forgot the radio in the ship and attempts to retrieve it, with the assistance of fellow crew-member Chuck (Chuck Pennington).
+After a mechanical failure aboard the spaceship Odyssey, Captain Lee Norsythe is forced to crash land on a planet with atmosphere and conditions much like that of Earth, although it is many light-years away.
+As the ship sinks into the lake that it landed in, communications officer Cindy realizes that she forgot the radio in the ship and attempts to retrieve it, with the assistance of fellow crew-member Chuck.
 En route, Cindy is attacked and killed by an unidentified aquatic creature, prompting Chuck to return to shore without the radio.

 Realizing that they are stranded, the remaining eight people aboard the ship decide that survival is their primary goal and begin to explore the planet that they have landed on.
-Derna Lee (Derna Wylde) slips while going through a swamp, dropping the laser gun that Mike (Max Thayer) had given her in the water and rendering the gun unusable.
+Derna Lee slips while going through a swamp, dropping the laser gun that Mike had given her in the water and rendering the gun unusable.
 They eventually come across a Brontosaurus, which leads them to deduce that the planet is following a similar evolutionary track as the one on Earth, but is millions of years younger.
-Later, Charlotte (Charlotte Speer) determines that the plant life, especially the berries, is poisonous.
+Later, Charlotte determines that the plant life, especially the berries, is poisonous.
 After another dinosaur encounter, Lee decides that the best option is to climb up the mountains and reach a higher plateau, where he believes the large creatures will be unable to reach them.